 Repressible Operon

-A repressible operon is typically active under normal conditions, allowing gene expression.
-It can be turned off (repressed) when a specific molecule, often the end product of the pathway, is present in sufficient amounts, signaling that the genes are no longer needed.
+A repressible operon is typically active, allowing gene expression under normal conditions.
+It can be turned off (repressed) when a specific molecule, often the end product of the pathway, binds to a regulatory protein, signaling that the gene products are no longer needed.